As you’ll recall from my previous email, I mentioned my background is in science. So how in the world did I end up writing books?

 Until some kind words came my way.

-Someone who had read the first two books told me how much they enjoyed them, how they loved the characters and the world, and how they couldn’t wait to read book three.
+Completely out of nowhere, someone who had read the first two books gushed about how much they enjoyed them, how they loved the characters and the world, and how they couldn’t wait to read book three.
+Book Three, um…

 Sometime between the release of The Maze and Bonds, I realized I wanted the series to have a cohesive look that better reflected the genre.
 I relaunched all the books with new covers.
 Again, I’m learning as I go along and make-your-series-recognizable-as-a-series was a lesson I learned the hard way.